ICOS-Carbon-Portal/infrastructure/README.md

 nextcloud.repo
 nexus.repo
 nginx-static.repo
+plausible.repo
 postgis.repo
 prometheus.repo
 quince.repo
 radon_map.repo
+rdflog.repo
 restheart.repo
 ```

 Each of these directories are a borgbackup repository.
 Each `repository`
 contains several `archives`.
 Each time a backup is done, a new archive is
 created.
-We'll now use borgbackup (which you've just installed using pip) to
+We'll now use borgbackup (which you've just installed using apt) to
 list all the archives within the restheart repository.

 ```